Trusted WordPress tutorials, when you need them most.

 Import settings

-If it is a single author WordPress site, then you can assign all posts to yourself.
-Otherwise, do nothing and WordPress will import the authors.
+If it is a single-author WordPress site, you can assign all posts to yourself.
+Otherwise, do nothing, and WordPress will import the authors.

-You also need to make sure that you check the box under ‘Import Attachments’.
-This will allow WordPress to properly import the images in your /wp-content/uploads/ folder to the WordPress media library.
+You also need to check the box under ‘Import Attachments’.
+This will allow WordPress to import the images from your /wp-content/uploads/ folder to the WordPress media library properly.

 WordPress will now start importing content from the XML file to your fresh WordPress install.